 Maintenance therapy often lasts for about 12 to 18 months, or longer.
 It may include:

 If untreated, MPA can cause permanent damage to the organs.
+The most common complication is kidney failure.

 The strong medicines needed to treat the condition can cause side effects.
 Steroids can increase the risk of bone loss, high blood pressure, mood changes, high blood sugar, muscle weakness, and skin problems.
 Immunosuppressant medicines can increase the risk of infections.